-Liquidity: Current Ratio (Current Assets/Current Liabilities)
+• Liquidity: Current Ratio (Current Assets/Current Liabilities)

 As an indicator of financial health, a current ratio that is greater than 1 is considered good as it indicates that the company can pay its short term debts and financial obligations.
 Companies with a ratio of greater than 1 are often referred to as being "liquid".
 The higher the number, the more "liquid" and the larger the margin of safety to cover the company's short-term debts and financial obligations.
-NBHDL's current ratio decreased from 2.09 in 2016 to 1.92 in 2017 primarily due to decreased accounts receivable.
+NBHDL's current ratio decreased from 1.92 in 2017 to 1.84 in 2018 primarily due to a decrease in cash reserves.
 NBHDL's current ratio in subsequent years is expected to remain at current levels or slightly increase with future borrowing and continual management of accounts receivable and liabilities.